kindlychung/manqq/README.md

 # Changes

+* fixed an out-of-index bug in readcols
+* readcols now switched to Rcpp::CharacterMatrix
 * added pval filter
 * no longer store CHR, SNP, BP as vectors, they are in a data frame
 * reading of plink output file now handled by c++ functions